KofiSey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execute permission to the owner adn the group owner, and read permission to other users, to the file hello
+Script that adds execution permission to the owner, group owner adn the other users, to the file hello